TickleThePanda/thermometer-log/README.md

 See `logbook`.

 A server for storing the logs from the devices.
+It's designed to run on Vercel.
+It uses AWS DynamoDB to store the data which can be created using terraform (see `storage.tf`).

 ## Raspberry PI logger